Florida's 1st Senate district

 Florida's 1st Senate District is a legislative district which elects members to the Florida Senate.
 It encompasses all of Escambia County, Santa Rosa County, and part of Okaloosa County.
-The district is currently represented by Doug Broxson, a Republican, who was first elected in 2016.
+The district is currently represented by Republican Don Gaetz.

-List of Senators
+List of senators

-NOTE: The following Information was gathered from the Florida Senate website.
-Only records of senators from 1998-present are kept.
+NOTE: The following information was gathered from the Florida Senate website.
+Only records of senators from 1998–present are kept.

 Elections

 NOTE: The following results were gathered from the Florida Department of State.
 Uncontested election results are not provided.